 — Stephen Uzzell (@StephenUzzell2) January 14, 2021

-Getting to work immediately, Truus managed to bring all 600 children out of Austria.
+Getting to work immediately, Truus successfully escorted all 600 children out of Austria.

 Truus continued this work until the outbreak of the war, bringing 150 children to safety each time she travelled between England and the Netherlands.

-Prior to the war, the country didn’t want to offend Nazi Germany.
-Plus, in 1938 the Netherlands was already struggling to accommodate a high influx of refugees.
+Before the war, the country didn’t want to offend Nazi Germany.
+Plus, in 1938, the Netherlands was already struggling to accommodate a high influx of refugees.

-Truus, therefore, relied mainly on her own network to transport the children through the Netherlands.
+Truus relied mainly on her own network of people to transport the children through the Netherlands.

-Although most of the children were supposed to go to England, many ended up staying in the Netherlands.
+Although most children were supposed to go to England, many ultimately stayed in the Netherlands.

-From March 1939, these children were housed at an orphanage in Amsterdam called the Burgerweeshuis (now the Amsterdam Museum).
+From March 1939, these children were housed at the Burgerweeshuis orphanage in Amsterdam (now the Amsterdam Museum).

-They even let children stay in their own homes for small periods of time to provide them with more gezellig surroundings.
-Joop also took children with him on trips to the ARTIS zoo in Amsterdam.
+They even invited the children into their home for short periods to create a more gezellig atmosphere.
+Joop also took the children to the ARTIS Zoo in Amsterdam.

-“The Burgerweeshuis was, because of Mrs Wijsmuller, the only place where so many children were rescued,” said Rita Mayer-Brown, who was saved by Truus as a child.
+“Because of Mrs Wijsmuller, the Burgerweeshuis was the only place where so many children were rescued,” said Rita Meier-Brow, whom Truus saved as a child.

-With the amount of love that she and her husband dedicated, it’s no surprise that an obituary after her death in 1978 read, “Mother of 1001 children, who made saving Jewish children her life’s task.”
+Given the love she and her husband dedicated to the children, it is no surprise that her 1978 obituary read: “Mother of 1001 children, who made saving Jewish children her life’s task.”

 However, in May 1940, the Netherlands was occupied by Nazi Germany.

-Truus was in Paris at the time but instantly dropped everything to return to the Netherlands.
+Truus was in Paris then but dropped everything to return to the Netherlands.

 Time was ticking, but she managed to pull off the impressive feat of evacuating the Burgerweeshuis children to England before it was too late.

 Truus moved to Belgium during the German occupation of the Netherlands.
-From there, she continued her work illegally, though on a different scale.
+From there, she continued her work illegally, though on a smaller scale.

 READ MORE | 7 unmissable movies about the Netherlands in WWII

-She began working with the Dutch, the Belgian, and the French Red Cross.
-Aside from continuing to smuggle children to safety, she also smuggled packages with essentials such as medicine, food, and clothing to refugee camps in southern France. ⛑
+Working with the Dutch, Belgian, and French Red Cross, she continued to smuggle children to safety.
+Truus also smuggled packages with essentials such as medicine, food, and clothing to refugee camps in southern France.

 Whenever possible, she would reunite the children with their families.